 The impact of clothing and fast fashion on the environment is significant.
 The fashion industry might not be a sector you immediately think of, but clothes impact the environment in a big way.
-Fashion is the world’s 2nd most polluting industry after oil and has a significant impact on climate change.
+Fashion is the world’s second most polluting industry after oil and has a real impact on climate change.

 How Clothes are produced

-The first way clothes impact the environment, is how they are produced.
+The first way clothes impact the environment, is through how they are produced.
 The textile industry uses huge amounts of water.
 This water contaminates, pollutes & poisons the rivers & streams that many people rely upon for drinking water.
 The cotton plants themselves are heavily treated with fertilizers and the runoff waters from the fields pollute rivers.
-The textile factories often dump wastewaters from the dying processes directly into rivers, which then run into the sea.
+The textile factories often dump wastewater from the dying processes directly into rivers, which then run into the sea.
 A massive 90% of the wastewater in developing countries, which is where most of our high street clothes are made, is discharged into rivers, without being treated.

 Swishing is a new thing with events being organised all over the country.
-Swishing is the easy way to update your wardrobe!
+Swishing is an easy way to update your wardrobe!
 It’s guilt-free shopping with no cost to your wallet and great for the environment.
 Swishing works like a giant clothes swap: you bring items you no longer wear and exchange them for something new to you!

 How clothes are disposed of